redhatpeter/AzureCosmosDBlabs/dotnet/labs/09-troubleshooting-performance.md

     dotnet run
     ```

 1. Observe the output of the console application.
-This should be about ~22 RU/s.
-While the payload returned is much smaller, the RU/s is slightly higher because the query engine did work to return the specific property.
+You should see the RU charge is very similar to `SELECT *` (~21-22 RU/s range), with potentially a slight reduction due to the smaller payload being transferred.

 ### Managing SDK Query Options

-1. Locate the `CreateTransactions` method and delete the code added for the previous section so it again looks like this:
+1. Locate the `CreateTransactions2` method and delete the code added for the previous section so it again looks like this:

     ```csharp
-    private static async Task QueryTransactions(Container transactionContainer)
+    private static async Task QueryTransactions2(Container transactionContainer)
     {

     }